-Fig. 41 - Resistance Values Versus Temperature
+Fig. 43 - Resistance Values Versus Temperature

+Control Box

-Control Box Contactor And Capacitor
+Contactor And Capacitor

 Removal of the control box cover exposes the control components.
 Both air conditioner and heat pump control boxes will appear to be nearly identical.
 There are two contactors, two capacitors, a control board and a compressor start assist.
 The contactors are identical to those used in the standard single speed units.
 One controls low capacity operation and the second controls high speed.
 The capacitors also are similar to those used in standard single speed units.
-You have a fan capacitor for the outdoor fan motor, and a run capacitor, and start relay control the starting of the compressor.
+You have a fan capacitor for the outdoor fan motor, and a run capacitor for the compressor motor.
+The control board, start capacitor, and start relay control the starting of the compressor.